 We’ve all seen similar sad posts to this one:

 How many teen girls, young women–or any woman, desire to be tagged in a post like that?
 Yet who is doing the validating here?
 An anonymous person created this anonymous meme and created scarcity in all of us.

 Stat fact: According to YPulse’s Social Media Illusion trend, 56 percent of females, ages 13-33-years-old, say they compare themselves to the people they follow on social media.
 From a survey done by Girl Scouts, nearly 74 percent of girls agreed that other girls tried to make themselves look “cooler than they are” on social networking sites.
 For more of the same.

-Do you see how fear is at the core of all this?
 Do you now see how fear is at the core of this?

 “When I look at narcissism through the vulnerability lens, I see the shame-based fear of being ordinary.
 I see the fear of never feeling extraordinary enough to be noticed, to be lovable, to belong, or to cultivate a sense of purpose.”
 Daring Greatly, P. 22.